archkrrr/SillyTavern-CostumeSwitch/README.md

-Here's an updated version of the README with the new information on how to detect character names followed by a colon (e.g., "Shido:"):

----

 # SillyTavern Costume Switcher Extension

 The **SillyTavern Costume Switcher** extension was created to solve the problem of **showing multiple character expressions or images within a single character card chat**.
 This is especially useful for **narrator adventures** where a single character card (e.g., the narrator) needs to display different expressions or costumes without resorting to group chats.